 Sebaceous filaments are pores that create and release sebum, which is another word for the oil your skin naturally produces.
 This oil can oxidize slightly, turning the filaments a light brown color, but the oil is not trapped or causing any acne-related problems.
 The trouble starts when you try to get rid of these sebaceous filaments like they’re blackheads.

 Squeezing the oil out of a sebaceous filament could actually cause acne.
 Squeezing your skin causes irritation, and your skin is always trying to protect itself from irritants that could harm it.
 The skin’s first line of defense is the inflammation response.
 Whenever the skin is irritated, it quickly becomes inflamed, closing off pores to prevent the source of irritation from penetrating deeper into the skin.
 When you squeeze a sebaceous filament, you remove the oil that was protecting it from outside irritants and leave it vulnerable to dead skin cells, bacteria, and excess oil that could get trapped when the squeezing triggers the inflammation response.

 Although their slightly dark color can be frustrating, it is best to let sebaceous filaments be.
 The less you pick at them, the less noticeable they will become, so try to be patient.

 There are many products that break up clogs and exfoliate skin.
-Unlike pimples or cystic acne, prescription acne treatments are not usually necessary for blackheads.
+Unlike pimples or cystic acne, prescription acne treatments are not usually necessary to prevent blackheads.
 Most prescriptions for acne focus on killing bacteria, and bacteria aren’t involved in blackhead formation.
-Rather than paying for a dermatologist appointment and an expensive prescription, try some of our favorite DIY and over-the-counter solutions for how to get rid of blackheads:
+Rather than paying for a dermatologist appointment and an expensive prescription, try some of our favorite DIY and over-the-counter ways to get rid of blackheads: